ktrnka/mlops_example_github_lfs_heroku/README.md

 # TODO

+- document where to look for different pieces
+- give examples of how to extend this
 - clear up which code can be run from where.
 Some parts of the code assume it's being called from a certain directory like in training code

 ## Bugs